In order for our library to operate efficiently for the benefit of the greatest number of students, the following rules and regulations are necessary:

 - The library must be reasonably quiet at all times.

-- Food and/or drink are not allowed in the lower stacks.
+- Food and/or drink are not allowed in the Library

-- The use of earphones is allowed in the library by permission.
+- The use of earphones is prohibited in the library, except by permission.

-- Cell phones will be allowed for library work by permission.
+- Cell phones are not allowed in the library.
 Cell phones not in use for library work will be confiscated according to school policy.
 Students may receive one warning or no warning at all.
 These policies are sufficient for warning.

 - If a student cannot pay a fine, he or she may be able to work off that fine in the library at a rate of $2 per hour before or after school only.